 Record Keeping

-• Form 3a is completed by parents/carers for the use of medicines to be given long term.
+• Form 3A is completed by parents/carers for the use of medicines to be given long term (and is available on request from our Medical Officer/PHOY).

-• Verbal consent form is completed when Paracetamol is administered.
+• Verbal consent is obtained and recorded on our accident/incident sheet, when paracetamol is administered.

 Storing Medicines